Modern Slavery and Human Trafficking Statement

 • Sub-Contractor Onboarding Processes: Our Subcontractor Agreement states that all sub-contractors must comply with ARC's policies and procedures, including our policy on modern slavery and human trafficking.

-• Supplier Due Diligence: We choose established suppliers and carry out basic due diligence and are developing a formal Sustainable Procurement Policy.
+• Supplier Due Diligence: We choose established suppliers and carry out basic due diligence.
+In 2024, we began developing a formal Sustainable Procurement Policy and enhancing supplier evaluation processes to better identify, assess, and manage risks of modern slavery.

 • Audit and Compliance: We carry out informal checks and audits of our operations, including our supply chains to monitor compliance with our business policies.